-Please click here if you are looking for our Release of Information Form.
+Please click here if you are looking for our Release of Information form.

-It is important for patients/clients to know that New Hampshire general laws outline a protected relationship between mental health professionals and clients.
-This privileged relationship means that clinicians may not reveal or be compelled by law to reveal any communication, observation, test result or other information gained as a result of the treatment relationship.
-Information conveyed to Counseling and Human Development by someone other than our client is not considered confidential and may be shared with our client.
-Privileged communication between patient/client and therapist may be waived by a judge in child custody adoption cases, in law suits where mental condition is an important consideration, and in criminal law suits.
-Federal law and professional ethical guidelines require us to inform patients/clients that sexual contact between a therapist and patient/client is a serious violation of professional practice.
-Finally, if psychological issues are substantially affecting ability to learn, patients/clients may be eligible to register under the Americans with Disabilities Act for psychiatric disability status and academic accommodations through the Disabilities Office.
+It is important for you to know that NH general laws outline a protected relationship between mental health professionals and clients equivalent to attorney-client privilege.
+This privileged relationship means that clinicians may not reveal or be compelled to reveal any communication, observation, test result, or other information gained as a result of the treatment relationship without your consent except as noted.
+Information conveyed to CHD about you by someone else is not considered confidential and may be shared with you.
+Privileged communication between a client and a mental health professional may be abrogated by court order in limited circumstances.

-If there are any questions on confidentiality, procedures or the bill of rights, please bring them to the attention of your primary mental health provider.
-Counseling and Human Development encourages patients/clients to help us maintain high quality care by active participation.
+If you have any questions on confidentiality, procedures, or the Bill of Rights, please ask your mental health provider.
+We encourage you to help us maintain high-quality healthcare by your active participation.

-Last Updated: 10/2/08
+Last Updated: 3/15/16